Developer Guide

 GradPad allows users to delete modules that have already been added.

-As with all operations in GradPad, the DeleteCommand
+As with all operations in GradPad, the DeleteCommand class handles the execution of delete operations.

-class helps to parse a user’s input before creating the correct delete command.
+The DeleteCommandParser class helps to parse a user’s input before creating the correct delete command.

 Given below is how a delete operation behaves at each step of its execution.